 At the beginning of 2011, we moved the radio from a temporary home to a (lockable) cupboard in CSEE's Hardware Lab, 1NW.2.10, with a feeder to an antenna slung from the building to a nearby tree.
-This is far from an ideal location for the antenna, and we aim to install a better one as soon as we can afford to do so.
+This is far from an ideal location for the antenna but we were still able to make DX contacts with it.

 Most recently, during the summer of 2018, refurbishment of the Hardware Lab meant that we had to move the shack to Adrian's research lab, on the top floor of the same building.
 This was fairly easy to do, though it involved extending the feeder cable — and experiments show that we are still able to reach Iceland, eastern Canada and USA, north Africa and the Balkans.
 The ready availability of computers in the reserach lab means that new digital modes such as FT8 are much easier to support, and contacts have been made as far away as Argentina using only 50W of power.
 However, traded against this is the fact that the lab is not available for access by the general public.